coronel08/my-notes/notes/docs/aws.md

         * Global Secondary Index (GSI) - speed up queries on non-key attributes, can be modified unlike LSI.
 If writes are throttled on GSI then main table will be throttled.
     * Throughput, can be increased temporarily using burst credit and spread throughout partitions
         * read capacity units - throughput for reads.
-            * Eventuall Consistent Reads - By default.
+            * Eventually Consistent Reads - By default.
 2 reads per second for up to 4kb in size
             * Strongly Consistent Reads - 1 read per second for up to 4kb in size
         * write capacity units - 1 write capacity represents 1 write per second of 1kb in size
         * throttling - if we exceeed use we get ProvisionedThroughputExceededException, can be fixed with exponential back off or using DynamoDB Accelerator(DAX)